How Predicate Pushdown Reduces GIS Query Latency in Spatial Lakehouse Architectures

 2. Ingestion Pipeline (PySpark)

 Compute envelope columns during write to ensure statistics are captured at the file level.
-Disable opaque UDF wrapping in the write path.

 python